ovirahman/bangladesh/README.md

 ## Choropleth map with data

-My most favourite package for creating thematic maps is `tmap`.
-Using this package we can make cool choropleths, both static and interactive.
-When plotting mode is chosen as static (plot) it returns an `ggplot` object, when interactive (view) it returns an [`leaflet`](https://cran.r-project.org/web/packages/leaflet) object.
+Using the `tmap` package (my favorite for creating thematic maps), we can make cool choropleths, both static and interactive.
+When plotting mode is chosen as static (plot) it returns a `ggplot` object, when interactive (view) it returns a [`leaflet`](https://cran.r-project.org/web/packages/leaflet) object.

 ``` r